Cytomegalovirus – Serology

 Submission and Collection Notes

-CMV IgG testing will be performed on all requests for CMV serology
+CMV IgG testing will be performed on all requests for CMV immunity serology.

 Timing of Specimen Collection

-Acute: Collect the acute sample within 7 days after the onset of the rash
+Acute: Collect the acute specimen within 7 days after the onset of symptoms.

-Convalescent: Collect the convalescent sample 7 to 10 days after the acute
+Convalescent: Collect the convalescent specimen 7 to 10 days after the acute phase.

 Limitations

-Please be aware that the assay used for the detection of CMV IgG and CMV IgM has not been validated for screening potential donors including organs, tissues, cells, bone, corneas, etc. using serum or plasma samples.
+Please be aware that the assay used for the detection of CMV IgG & IgM has not been validated for screening potential donors including organs, tissues, cells, bone, corneas, fertility, etc. using serum or plasma samples.

-- Bone marrow donor and Living Related donor who are otherwise healthy people - OK to be tested
+1. Bone marrow donors and living-related donors who are otherwise healthy people will be tested.

 Storage and Transport

 Centrifuge if using SST.
-Place specimen in biohazard bag and seal.
-Specimens should be stored at 2-8°C following collection and shipped to the PHO laboratory on ice packs as soon as possible.
+Place specimen in a biohazard bag and seal.
+Specimens should be stored at 2-8°C following collection and shipped to the PHO’s laboratory on ice packs as soon as possible.

 Test Frequency and Turnaround Time (TAT)